-Antipsychotics like risperidone may have been correctly prescribed when a crisis hit but that doesn’t have to mean a lifetime of medication is necessary or warranted.
-There can be better options.
+Antipsychotics like Risperidone may have been correctly prescribed for a crisis situation but that doesn’t need to mean a lifetime of medication is necessary or warranted.
+There can be … there ARE better options.

-For 15 years now the Alternative to Meds Center has assisted clients with risperidone withdrawal and alternative treatments.
+For 15 years Alternative to Meds Center has assisted clients with antipsychotic withdrawal and antipsychotic alternative treatments.
 The success of our clients has been collected and our published evidence regarding our success is recommended reading.
 If you ever wondered whether your caregivers missed underlying issues or misdiagnosed you completely, you are not alone.
-There could be less toxic ways to resolve unwanted symptoms that could be preferable to continuing neuroleptic medications for the rest of one’s life, and we have exciting information to share with you on the subject.
+There could be less toxic ways to resolve unwanted symptoms that could be preferable to continuing neuroleptic medications for the rest of one’s life.
+We have exciting information to share with you on the subject.

 Risperidone Mechanism of Action

-Drug manufacturers market risperidone under various brand names like Risperdal, Consta, Quicklets, etc. but they all share the same powerful properties.
-All drugs including antipsychotics operate much like a set of locks and keys to open, close, imitate or influence certain nerve pathways.
-This affects how natural chemicals such as dopamine or serotonin, etc., are either distributed or blocked along these CNS channels.
-When a drug such as risperidone blocks dopamine the result is a blunting of sensations such as reward or pleasure.
-Researchers think that risperidone influences not only dopamine but also serotonin and adrenaline receptors.
-In the case of psychosis, this can sedate a person in a state of over-excitement or mania or quieten some hallucinatory characteristics that are associated with schizophrenia.
-(1)
+Drug manufacturers market Risperidone under various brand names like Risperdal, Consta, Quicklets, etc., but they all share the same powerful properties.
+All drugs, including antipsychotics, operate much like a set of locks and keys to open, close, imitate, or influence certain nerve pathways.
+This affects how natural chemicals such as dopamine or serotonin, etc., are either distributed or blocked along these central nervous system (CNS) channels.
+When a drug such as Risperidone blocks dopamine the result is a blunting of sensations such as reward or pleasure.
+Researchers think that Risperidone influences not only dopamine but also serotonin and adrenaline receptors.
+In the case of psychosis, this can sedate a person in a state of over-excitement or mania or quieten some hallucinatory characteristics that are associated with schizophrenia.1

 Tardive Dyskinesia Risks

-Drugs such as risperidone cause movement disorders like tardive dyskinesia etc. that can develop over years of use.
-These common results of long term antipsychotic use may lead a person to want to seek risperidone alternatives to handle the overall situation that don’t primarily rely on a lifetime of heavy medication.
-(2)
+Drugs such as Risperidone cause movement disorders like tardive dyskinesia, etc., that can develop especially over long-term use.
+Long-term antipsychotic use may lead a person to want to seek Risperidone alternatives to handle the overall situation, but don’t primarily rely on a lifetime of heavy medication.2,5